 Friday Afternoons was conceived as part of the celebrations to mark the Centenary of the birth of the composer, Benjamin Britten, by Snape Maltings (formerly Aldeburgh Music) with the initial aim of encouraging children and young people to sing.
-Although originally written for piano accompaniment, new orchestrations have been specifically written for this performance in Aberdeenshire by Peter Kemp.

-McOpera Music Co-OPERAtive Scotland
+in conjunction with Music Co-OPERAtive Scotland (McOpera Outreach)

 McOpera String Ensemble: Katie Hull, Aline Gow, Sarah Neil